CloudGlance - Document Intelligence Platform

 Tasks - Where AI Does the Real Work

-AI-powered workflows designed for repeatable, document-heavy tasks.
+AI-powered workflows designed for repeatable, document-heavy work.

 Tasks represent how CloudGlance applies its document intelligence within a project.
 Rather than exposing AI as an abstract capability, the platform packages intelligence into structured workflows that teams can run with confidence.